 After my wife Janet passed away in 1999, I met Tessa.
 She runs a non-profit called Kids for Saving Earth.
 Tessa and I eventually decided to build a new dome incorporating all of our green, environmentally friendly building ideas and techniques.
 Bear Creek Dome was finished 2 days before we were married inside with 125 guests (pressure? not much!) in October 2007.

-Bear Creek Dome is a 49’ diam. ½ truncation, 4 frequency, 18” shell using fiberglass insulation with an R-57.
+Bear Creek Dome is a 49’ diam. ½ truncation, 4 frequency, 18” shell using fiberglass insulation with an R-64.
 The dome is heated with radiant water tubes in the 2100 sf main floor slab.
 This also radiantly heats the 1100 sf upper floor.
-Heating costs in our severe cold, 9000 heating degree-day climate were 25¢ per square foot for the year ($800 total).
+Heating costs in our severe cold, 9000 heating degree-day climate average 20¢ per square foot for the year ($600 total), this is Minnesota with sometimes -30° temps and a heating season from September into June.
 We also have a test with 5 different types of under slab insulation – you can see the results online.

 Our cooling cost for the first 2 summers was $0 !
 We never had to turn on the AC as it never got any warmer than 74 degrees inside even though it was 95+ outside.
 In the evening, we were able to open the upper cupola windows and the lower riser wall windows and cool down the house.
 In the morning we would close up everything and it would stay cool all day.
 The house is occupied all day because Tessa’s office is in the dome.

 We have two high efficiency (16 SEER) Friedrich mini-split AC units, one 18,000 BTU unit in the open part and one 9,000 BTU in the master bedroom.
 In summer, because of the high humidity and heat, we’ve had to turn on the master bedroom unit when the evening outside temps stayed above 72 degrees.
 But, we cooled the whole house with the 9,000 BTU unit.